Xaan1506/Snw-GroupProject/README.md

-# 🏠 GSG.Co - Apartment Rental Platform
+# 🏠 NextHome - Apartment Rental Platform

 A modern, responsive web application for browsing and renting apartments across major Indian cities.
 Built with vanilla JavaScript, HTML5, and CSS3.